-In 2005 the World Taekwondo Federation formed the Para-Taekwondo Committee in an effort to develop and promote Taekwondo to athletes of all disabilities.
+IIn 2005 the World Taekwondo Federation formed the Para-Taekwondo Committee in an effort to develop and promote taekwondo to athletes of all disabilities.

-Since 2009 the WTF World Para-Taekwondo Championships has been held an additional three times, 2010 in St. Petersburg, Russia, 2012 in Santa Cruz, Aruba in 2012, in Lausanne, Switzerland in 2013 and most recently in Moscow, Russia in 2014.
+Since 2009 the WTF World Para-Taekwondo Championships has been held an additional four times, in St. Petersburg, Russia in 2010, in Santa Cruz, Aruba in 2012, in Lausanne, Switzerland in 2013 and most recently in Moscow, Russia in 2014.
 Participation in the Championships has been growing steadily with more than 120 athletes from 37 countries competing in Moscow.

 On the occasion of the 4th WTF World Para-Taekwondo Championships in 2013 a Para-Taekwondo Development Task Force consisting of Para-Taekwondo Committee members and invited guests from CPISRA (Cerebral Palsy International Sports and Recreation Association) and INAS (International Sports Federation for Persons with an Intellectual Disability) met to discuss the future of Para-Taekwondo.
-Following their recommendations the decision was taken to expand Para-Taekwondo and make competitions on a world level available to athletes of all disabilities.
-Para-Taekwondo ‘Poomsae’ will be the competition format for athletes with Cerebral Palsy, Intellectual Disabilities (ID) or Visually Impaired (VI) athletes.
+Following their recommendations the decision was taken to expand para-taekwondo and make competitions on a world level available to athletes of all disabilities.
+It was decided that para-taekwondo poomsae would be the competition format for athletes with Neurological Impairments, Intellectual Disabilities (ID) or Visually Impaired (VI) athletes.

-During the 4th WTF World Para-Taekwondo Championships the WTF signed Memorandum of Understanding with INAS and CPISRA to work together for the development and promotion of Para-Taekwondo for athletes with Intellectual Disabilities or Neurological Impairments.
-Para-taekwondo poomsae competitions for Intellectually Disabled (ID) athletes were held for the first time at the 5th WTF World Para-Taekwondo Championships.
-Para-Taekwondo Poomsae has also been confirmed as a demonstration sport for the 2015 INAS Global Games and the 2015 CPISRA World Games.
+During the 4th WTF World Para-Taekwondo Championships in 2013 the WTF signed Memorandum of Understandings with INAS and CPISRA to work together for the development and promotion of Para-Taekwondo for athletes with Intellectual Disabilities or Neurological Impairments.
+Para-taekwondo poomsae competitions for Intellectually Disabled (ID) athletes were held for the first time at the 5th WTF World Para-Taekwondo Championships in Moscow.
+Para-taekwondo poomsae has also since been confirmed as a demonstration sport for the 2015 INAS Global Games and the 2015 CPISRA World Games.

-On October 16, 2013 the WTF became an International Paralympic Committee (IPC) recognized IF, a recognition of the ongoing work to develop Para-Taekwondo.
+On October 16, 2013 the WTF became an International Paralympic Committee (IPC) recognized IF, reflecting the federation's progress and ongoing work in developing para-taekwondo.